System settings are divided into 5 sections. Global, Email Settings, Workflow, Archiving, and Other.

 - Start with months ago – defines from how far back in time the jobs will be archived.
 The default is 24 months, so if left at this setting, any job created more than 2 years ago will not be archived

 Archiving Settings – defines where the archived files will be stored.
-Current choices include Local (on the local machine or a networked drive) and Amazon S3.
-For local, you will need to contact Aleyant Tech Support to define the archival drive and folder.
-It is not possible to configure through the web browser.
-For Amazon S3, you will need to know your Access ID, Secret key, and URL.
+Current choices include Local (the files will remain on the cloud storage by simply marked as archived) and Amazon S3.
+For Amazon S3, you will need to subscribe the service and enter your Access ID, Secret key, and URL.

-– tFLOW creates a series of files when an artwork is uploaded.
+File renaming – tFLOW creates a series of files when an artwork is uploaded.
 In file renaming, you can determine if the file name will stay as is with a suffix applied or create a new file name using variables and text strings.
 File renaming can be applied to the original artwork, the converted file, low resolution file, proof, preflight report, and production file.
 The most common application is to rename the production file with variables such as quantity, company, and job name so that the production personnel can relate print files to their job tickets easily.
-There are several examples in the UI, but you can also consult the full list of available variables here: http://support.aleyant.com/kb/a1348/tflow-substitution-variables.aspx
+There are some examples in the UI and the list of the available variables.

 Approval Invitation Settings – defines the number of days the link to a job will remain valid.
 This applies to the Invite option only, and does not affect normal approval links.
 For more information on the Invite function, see the section Order and Job Management – Jobs.